mlp2018/BagofWords/doc/index.rst

 Random Forest
 **********************
-In order to optimize the Random Forest classifier, we played with the following parameters :
+In order to optimize the Random Forest classifier, we played with the following parameters:

 * n_estimators which is the number of trees.
 Increasing this parameter, can increasing the performance but most important, it makes the predictions more stable.
 We choose 700 trees.
 * n_jobs which is the number of processors to run in parallel for both fit and predict.
 We choose -1.
 * max_depth which is the maximum depth of the tree.
 We choose 5.